unlhcc/nucleus-roll/README.md

 This roll bundles the Nucleus virtual cluster management software for Comet.

-For more information about the various packages included in the nucleus roll please visit their official web pages:

-- <a href="" target="_blank"></a> is .

 ## Requirements

 To build/install this roll you must have root access to a Rocks development